konflux-ci/konflux-build-cli/docs/integration-tests.md

 ### Using local Zot registry for integration tests

 Using local Zot registry doesn't require any manual configuration.
-However, in order to do autimatic registry configuration, the following tools should have to be available in the system:
+However, in order to do automatic registry configuration, the following tools have to be available in the system:
 - `htpasswd`
 - `openssl`